desktopsetup/BadOS/README.md

 # BadOS
 Fun BadUSB scripts for iOS!
+Tested with BadBLE!

 ㅤ

-More TOOLs for iOS, instead of boring scripts like opeing a website and thats it.
+More Custom script TOOLs for iOS, instead of those boring basic scripts like opeing a website then inserts a URL.
 ㅤ

-but with some of these scripts you can get more BLUETOOTH keyboard access!
+But with some of these scripts you can get more keyboard access!

+ㅤ

+If YOU make some custom Scripts from BadOS id like to know, cause I would love to add more BadOS scripts based off the Flipper Community! if you can my discord is "wiskey#0708"
+Im also on the offical FlipperZero Discord server where if you want id like to see some.

 ㅤ